 I like the pore strips too, but find they really dry me out even with moisturizer and don’t get all the nook and carnies.
 Micro scrubs are really good though.
 Recently I’ve been more into natural products.
 I’ve been using baking soda for almost 2 months now and not only has my blackhead number gone down but acne scaring is going away too.
 Just make sure to moisturize afterworlds.
-Sometimes I even mix in a little natural honey as a natural moisturizer.posted about 5 years ago
+Sometimes I even mix in a little natural honey as a natural moisturizer.posted over 5 years ago

 Yeah!
 You want to make sort of a paste, and be veeerrry gentle because it’s rather gritty.
 Just scrub, rinse, and dry!